Andrés Cárdenas: Karting

-He moved up to the OK Junior category in 2021 and contested all of his events that year with Energy Corse.
+Cárdenas moved up to the OK Junior category in 2021 and contested all of his events that year with Energy Corse.
 Cárdenas came 55th in the Champions of the Future, 14th in the WSK Final Cup – his only WSK karting event of the year – and 28th in the 26° South Garda Winter Cup.
 He also made his debut in the prestigious CIK-FIA European Championship, where he finished the championship in 46th.

-His second year of OK Junior karting in 2022 was his most successful, where he first came runner-up in the Champions of the Future Winter Series with Energy Corse.
+Cárdenas' second year of OK Junior karting in 2022 was his most successful, where he first came runner-up in the Champions of the Future Winter Series with Energy Corse.
 He won his maiden karting title shortly after, winning the WSK Champions Cup with Energy Corse Srl.

-The Peruvians successful year didn't stop there, as after coming 27th in the X30 Junior category of the IAME Euro Series, he competed in both the OK Junior and OK class of the Champions of the Future, marking his debut in the OK category.
+Cárdenas' successful year didn't stop there, as after coming 27th in the X30 Junior category of the IAME Euro Series, he competed in both the OK Junior and OK class of the Champions of the Future, marking his debut in the OK category.
 Cárdenas adapted well to both categories and finished 6th in both of the classes.
 Around this time he was added to A14 Management, the management team of 2005 and 2006 Formula One World Champion Fernando Alonso.

-He came 35th in the CIK-FIA European Championship for Energy Corse and made his debut in the CIK-FIA World Championship where he raced for a different outfit, DPK Racing and finished in 17th.
+Cárdenas came 35th in the CIK-FIA European Championship for Energy Corse and made his debut in the CIK-FIA World Championship where he raced for a different outfit, DPK Racing and finished in 17th.

-In 2022, he represented Peru at the 2nd FIA Motorsport Games held at the Circuit Paul Ricard in Marseille, France, where he won the gold medal in the Karting Sprint Junior category.
+In 2022, Cárdenas represented Peru at the 2nd FIA Motorsport Games held at the Circuit Paul Ricard in Marseille, France, where he won the gold medal in the Karting Sprint Junior category.
 This historic victory contributed to Peru receiving the Americas Winner and achieving a joint seventh-place ranking alongside Australia and Latvia among 72 participating nations.
 With these performances, Cárdenas exited karting with the intent of making his Formula 4 debut.

 Formula 4

 2023

 In early 2023, Cárdenas was confirmed to be joining Campos Racing for the 2023 F4 Spanish Championship, where he would miss the opening round due to age restrictions.
-He finished 6th in his first race, held at Aragón.
+He finished sixth in his first race, held at Aragón.
 Two rounds later at Jerez, Cárdenas dominated the field in qualifying, securing two pole positions.
 As a result, he took his first Spanish F4 victory in the second race of the round.
 He had a consistent end to the season, finishing outside the top ten on only two occasions for the remaining three rounds of the season, on his way to an impressive eighth in the standings.